Why you don’t need an enterprise DAM

 Dash uses a combination of auto-tagging and custom attributes to make searching super-fast.
 Will use our fake brand, Planto, as an example.

-Search in Dash
+Search for Rubber Plant in Dash

 You can also filter your search results by folder and file type, or with custom fields you can set up yourself. 🪴